survivejs/webpack-book/manuscript/loading/04_javascript.md

 }
 ```

+T> If you omit the `targets` definition, *babel-preset-env* will compile to ES5 compatible code.
+This is useful if you are using UglifyJS as it does not support ES6.
+See the *Minifying* chapter for more information.

 W> **babel-preset-env** does **not** support *browserslist* file yet.
 [See issue #26](https://github.com/babel/babel-preset-env/issues/26) for more information.

 If you execute `npm run build` now and examine *build/app.js*, the result should be similar to the earlier since it supports the features we are using in our code.